Federated Domain Generalization: A Survey: Methodologies: A Survey

-Zhang \textit{et al.} \cite{zhang2022data} proposed FedDA, a data augmentation method based on GAN for generating high-quality overlap samples by learning features from both overlap and non-overlap data, effectively expanding the available training data and enhancing the effect of data augmentation.
-Guo \textit{et al.} \cite{guo2023federated} demonstrated the effectiveness of ACGAN in addressing data imbalance and augmentation tasks, and based on its mechanism, it can serve as a feasible data bridge for data privacy-preserving federated transfer learning, which is a novel application of ACGAN.
-To enable membership inference on other participants, Chen \textit{et al.} \cite{chen2020beyond} proposed a novel approach that utilizes locally deployed GANs to generate samples with all labels, thereby obtaining the data distribution necessary for the inference process.
-Zhang \cite{zhang2020gan} leveraged GANs to generate synthetic data with the same underlying distribution as the original dataset, guided by the target federated learning model's discriminator, thereby enriching the training dataset and improving the imitative capability of the generated images.
-Zhang \textit{et al.} \cite{zhang2021feddpgan} proposed DPGAN framework allows different hospitals to employ a privacy-preserving data augmentation method by utilizing distributed DPGAN models to generate high-quality training samples, addressing the issue of insufficient training data and subsequently achieving accurate detection using the ResNet model in FL.
-Yan \textit{et al.} \cite{yan2020variation} synthesized samples by a privacy-preserving generative adversarial network (PPWGAN-GP), which solves the cross-client variation problem and protects privacy with wide applicability.
-Li \textit{et al.} \cite{li2022ifl} proposed \textit{improved FL-GAN} (IFL-GAN) to learn globally shared GAN models by aggregating locally trained generator updates with the maximum mean difference (MMD).
-Sariyildiz \textit{et al.} \cite{sariyildiz2019gradient} built a generative model to generate training samples for unseen classes upon the WGAN \cite{xian2018feature, arjovsky2017wasserstein} that takes a combination of noise vectors and class embeddings as input, enabling the production of class-specific samples based on the information provided by the class embedding.
-Tang \textit{et al.} \cite{tang2022virtual} introduced virtual homogeneity learning (VHL), a method for handling data heterogeneity in federated learning (FL), which generates a separable and homogeneous virtual dataset by utilizing StyleGAN \cite{karras2019style} from shared noise across clients to improve convergence speed and generalization performance while preserving privacy.
+Zhang \textit{et al.} \cite{zhang2022data} proposed FedDA, a data augmentation method based on GAN for generating high-quality overlap samples by learning features from both overlap and non-overlap data, effectively expanding the available training data and enhancing the effect of data augmentation. \hlyellow{Guo \textit{et al.}\mbox{\cite{guo2023federated}} demonstrated the efficacy of ACGAN in managing data imbalance and enhancement tasks.
+Leveraging its mechanism, ACGAN presented a viable data conduit for preserving data privacy in federated transfer learning, marking a novel application for ACGAN.} To enable membership inference on other participants, Chen \textit{et al.} \cite{chen2020beyond} proposed a novel approach that utilizes locally deployed GANs to generate samples with all labels, thereby obtaining the data distribution necessary for the inference process.
+Zhang \cite{zhang2020gan} leveraged GANs to generate synthetic data with the same underlying distribution as the original dataset, guided by the target FL model's discriminator, thereby enriching the training dataset and improving the imitative capability of the generated images.
+Zhang \textit{et al.}\mbox{\cite{zhang2021feddpgan}} proposed DPGAN framework allows different hospitals to employ a privacy-preserving data augmentation method by utilizing distributed DPGAN models to generate high-quality training samples, addressing the issue of insufficient training data and subsequently achieving accurate detection using the ResNet model in FL.